Belfast Local Development Plan

 The Local Development Plan will:

-- provide a 15-year plan framework to support economic and social needs in the city, in line with regional strategies and policies, while providing the delivery of sustainable development
+- provide a 15-year plan framework to support economic and social needs in the city

 - facilitate growth by coordinating public and private investment to encourage development where it can be of most benefit to the wellbeing of the community